mheap/nexmo-developer/_use_cases/en/two-way-sms-for-customer-engagement.md

 ## Configure a Vonage virtual number

-Nexmo forwards inbound messages to the webhook endpoint associated with your Vonage virtual number.
+Vonage forwards inbound messages to the webhook endpoint associated with your Vonage virtual number.

-You manage virtual numbers using [Developer API](/api/developer/numbers) or [Nexmo CLI](https://github.com/nexmo/nexmo-cli).
+You manage virtual numbers using the [Developer API](/api/developer/numbers) or the [Nexmo CLI](https://github.com/nexmo/nexmo-cli).
 The following examples use the [Nexmo CLI](https://github.com/nexmo/nexmo-cli) to rent a Vonage number:

 ```sh
 $ nexmo number:buy --country_code US --confirm